365 day money back guarantee

 How Long Does Alcohol Bloat Last?

-There’s no set timeline for alcohol bloating – it depends on factors like how much you drank, your tolerance, hydration levels, and overall health.
+There’s no set timeline for alcohol bloating – it depends on factors like how much you drank, your tolerance, hydration, and overall health.

-Heavier drinking, fizzy mixers, or sugary cocktails can make bloating last longer.
+Mild bloating typically fades within a few hours to a day, but heavier drinking, fizzy mixers, or sugary cocktails may make it last longer.

-They’ll help rule out any underlying issues like irritable bowel syndrome (IBS).
-And remember, enjoying alcohol in moderation, coupled with a balanced diet and good hydration, is your best bet to keep alcohol bloat at bay.
+Enjoying alcohol in moderation, with a balanced diet and good hydration, is your best bet to prevent alcohol-related bloating.

 How to Enjoy a Drink Without the Bloat?